Nouman-Akram-ArhamSoft/test_heroku_2/README.md

  3. Add Task of User
  4. Update Task of User
  5. Delete Task of User
- 6. Retrive the Tasks of specified login user
+ 6. Retrieve the Tasks of specified login user

  # for Database Connection to Django: